 Infant mortality is an indicator of the health of a community and its mothers.
 It represents many factors that affect infant deaths.
 These factors include the general health of pregnant women; their ability to access prenatal care; the care that they receive during and after delivery; care provided to the newborn; and the care the infant receives when he or she goes home.

 Healthy Start approaches pregnant women in the target neighborhoods through home visits and other outreach methods to make sure that women begin prenatal-care during the first three months of pregnancy and that they continue to get consistent care throughout pregnancy and after delivery.

-Healthy Start continues to work with families after the birth of the baby until two years of age through such programs as parenting classes, helping them with skills, and understanding the development of their babies through their first years of life.
+Healthy Start continues to work with families after the birth of the baby until 18 months through such programs as parenting classes, helping them with skills, and understanding the development of their babies through their first years of life.

-Healthy Start operates out of the Bridges of Hope, Ujima, and Northwest Neighborhood Place sites.
-Healthy Start serves residents living in Portland, Russell, Shawnee, Park DuValle, Park Hill, Parkland, and Algonquin neighborhoods.
+Healthy Start operates out of the Bridges of Hope and Northwest Neighborhood Place sites.
+Healthy Start serves residents living in Smoketown, Old Louisville, Portland, Russell, Shawnee, Park DuValle, Park Hill, Parkland, and Algonquin neighborhoods.